turtle261/infotheory/README.md

 - **OpenBSD**: `pkg_add rust`
 - **NetBSD**\*: `pkg_add rust clang lld`

+It MAY work on Windows or MacOS, but I have not been able to test that yet.
 * NetBSD will need manual configuration to get this compiling, but is tested to work.
 Read the comments in the netbsd section of.cargo/.config.toml in this repository.
 TLDR: LTO breaks it on NetBSD, so disable it.

 NOTE for NetBSD, OpenBSD, non-x86_64, and potentially other systems: